In-person Individual Therapy

 So, reach out and let’s talk about it.
 Maybe we can even celebrate some parts!

-We want to give our children what we wish we could have had; these may be particular opportunities or things or relationships.
-You name it.
-If you take a minute and think about it, these are the things that WE wanted for ourselves, but our world is different, and our parents are different than we are.
-We are different people.
-When we consider it, we know that everyone in the world is different from one another, so why are we raising our children as if she or he were a mini-me?
+We want to give our children everything we wish we could have had—whether it’s things to buy, educational or professional opportunities, or relationships.
+This is normal and expected, but often these are what we wanted for ourselves, and our world was different from our children’s.
+We know that everyone in the world is different from one another, so why are we raising our children as if they were a mini version of ourselves?

-There’s no ideal plan for life either, so it’s never too late to figure out what our plan and values are.
-It’s easy to forget this and feel angry or disappointed in ourselves because we falsely imagined the ways we “should” have been and the things we should have done.
-Honestly though, it really is about the journey and not the destination because how we behave is who we are.
+The thing is, it’s never too late for us to figure out what our plan and values are.
+It’s easy to forget this and feel angry or disappointed in ourselves because we falsely imagined the ways we “should” have been and the things we “should” be sure about.
+Honestly, though, this kind of wisdom is more about the journey, because how we behave from here on out becomes who we will be.

-Heal your own mental health first, this way you can parent better.
-You’re looking for some help.
+Heal your own mental health first: this is how we can parent better.
+If you’re looking for some help in parenting, then you’ve already started your new journey.
 It’s fantastic that you’re right here, right now, figuring out how to make changes.
 Let’s do it together.
 Don't worry, I’ve got your back.

 Reach Out

-If you’re interested in working together, simply fill in the brief form and
+If you’re interested in working together, simply fill in the brief form or call me at (562) 264-5659 and

 I’ll be in touch.